joagre/ratatoskr/ideas/r.md

 ## Array literals

-Array literals are represented as a comma-seprated sequence of values enclosed in square brackets.
+Array literals are represented as a comma-separated sequence of values enclosed in square brackets.

 Examples: